gmc-code/PC-Microbit-Extension/docs/class_games/asteroids.rst

 .. admonition:: Tasks

     #.
 Here is the outline to the Asteroids code.
 The game loop has been provided.
-See if you can write code for each method in hte classes to get the game working.
+See if you can write code for each method in the classes to get the game working.

 .. code-block:: python